-If you drink a lot of long life milk, this is the card for you.
-I suggest to carefully check the specials and buy only the things that is truly cheap such as the pasta, long life milk and mushrooms.
+If you drink a lot of long-life milk, this is the card for you.
+I suggest carefully checking the specials and buying only the things that are truly cheap such as pasta, long-life milk and mushrooms.

 Smart Shopper – Pick n Pay

-Pick n Pay is not open about their points conversion, and having halved the points value not that long ago, reputation is lacking behind.
+Pick n Pay is not open about its points conversion and has halved the points value not that long ago, reputation is lacking behind.

 Mechanism: Swipe your Smart shopper card and earn points: R2 is 1 point.
 1000 points will get you R 10.
-They also email you vouchers which they tracked you spending money on.
+They also email you vouchers which they tracked your spending money.